Table of Contents[Hide][Show]

 - Chewy or sticky: The stickier the candy, the worse it is.
 The effects of these sticky candies will linger because they stick around, increasing the chance for a cavity.
 The same goes for dried fruit, which is just as bad for your teeth because of the stickiness and concentration of sugar.
 Stick to real fruit, which is far less concentrated in sugar and is packed with fiber and water that keep you full.

 - Hard candy: That’s because when it comes to how bad a candy is for your teeth, frequency of exposure is more harmful than quantity.
-If you eat the candy quickly and brush your teeth and it’s over very quickly — as far as your teeth go (not talking about blood glucose systems and the effect on the rest of the body) it’s much better than sucking on a candy all day long, like in the case of a lollipop.
-Frequency of exposure increases chance of harm to teeth – but if you throw it down the hatch and brush and floss right after, damage to (teeth only) can be minimal.
-There are lots of organic lollipops without artificial colors that you won’t see me recommending for this reason.
-Better to be down the hatch quickly!
+If you eat the candy quickly and brush your teeth and it’s over very quickly — as far as your teeth go — it’s much better than sucking on a candy all day long, like in the case of a lollipop.

-You’ll see these in a lot of organic and natural brands of candy, including ones that made the list above.
+You’ll see the below ingredients in a lot of organic and natural brands of candy, including ones that made the list above.
 These ingredients are not ideal, but they’re pretty hard to avoid even in the organic, “healthier” brands of Halloween candy.
-I recommend avoiding these, but okay to make an exception on Halloween:
+I recommend avoiding these in general, but okay to make an exception on Halloween:

 - Soy lecithin